csilvarivera/barista-backend/README.md

 Welcome Cymbal Coffee Competitor!
 This is the app you will be using to win our business!

 No, it's not written in Java!
 It's a simple app written in Go.
 You don't need to read the code or even understand how it works!
-All you have to do is get it running!
+All you have to do is get it running!hghg

 ## How do I get started?